silverwakaba/archivddocs/docs/about/network-type.md

 Therefore, for centralized storage networks, the download process will be powered with the help of CDN technology.

 Currently we use two well-known CDN providers, namely BunnyCDN and Fastly.
-Please adjust to the POPs (point of presence) closest to your location from these two CDN providers to enjoy maximum download speeds.
+Please adjust to the Point of Presences (POPs) closest to your location from these two CDN providers to enjoy maximum download speeds.

 You can access information about their POPs location via the following page: